RohanArava/anomaly_ids_realtime/README.md

+# Realtime Intrusion Detection System Using Deep Learning

+This application can monitor live network activity in your system and predict anomalies in the network behaviour.

 to run:
 ```
 sudo python3 main.py
 ```
-In another terminal:
+In another terminal, run:
 ```
 cd ./flask_app
 flask --app main.py run -h 0.0.0.0
 ```
 Open browser and navigate to localhost:5000
-Browse something in another browser (from this host) and refresh the flask page
+Browse the internet in the same device and refresh the flask app

 ![Screenshot](screenshot.png)